rantahar/debugging-c-cpp/index.rst

 Prerequisites
 -------------

- - Familiarity with C or C++.
+ - C or C++.
 You should have written C or C++ code, compiled an executable and run it.
- - Familiarity with a command line interface.
-You should know how to move to a folder and list files.
-You can also use an IDE for debugging, but we will not cover any specific IDE.
+ - command line interface or VS Code.
+You should know how to move to a folder, list files, compile
-    - See `here <>`_ for an introduction to the Linux shell.
+ - See `here <https://aaltoscicomp.github.io/linux-shell/the-shell/>`_ for an introduction to the Linux shell.

 Installation
 ------------

  - You should have a C / C++ compiler installed.
+ - Install a debugger.
+    - Linux and Mac: gdb.
+This is installed with C/C++ compilation tools.
+    - Windows: Visual Code with the C/C++ extension.
+ - Install a memory checker
- - Please also install `Valgrind <>`_ on Linux or `DrMemory <>`_ on Windows.
-See `installation instructions <>`_ for details.
+    - `Valgrind <https://valgrind.org/>`_ on Linux or Mac.
+    - `DrMemory <https://drmemory.org/page_install.html>`_ on Windows.
+You can also try this on other systems.

 Learning Outcomes
 -----------------